‘Some Like It Hot’ leads Tony Award nominations with 13 nods

 “Ain’t No Mo,’” which earned six nominations, begins with the United States government emailing every Black citizen with the offer of a free plane ticket to Africa, and each scene explores how various personalities respond to the offer.

 Cooper learned he’s been nominated twice — as best playwright and as lead actor — while visiting his childhood home in Texas.
-He and his family were in the living room where as a 6-year-old, he put on his first plays.
+He and his family learned of his triumph in the living room where, as a 6-year-old, he put on his first plays.

 “It is a little bittersweet,” Cooper said.
 “We only got a chance to do about like 60 performances and this cast and this creative team were like some of the most talented you’ve ever seen.
 It was unfortunate that people don’t get a chance to experience it because we really felt like it was something special.
 Audiences felt like it was something special.
 And it’s just so beautiful to know that the work that we put in — that blood, that sweat and tears — are not in vain.”